The Importance of Pelvic Health Following Gender Confirmation Surgery.

 Recurrent urinary tract infections

 Decreased sexual response

 Pelvic physical therapy helps restore the muscle and tissue integrity to enhance the recovery process.

-Post-operative pelvic health and orthopedic physical therapy may include:
+Pelvic health and orthopedic physical therapy after the surgery includes:

 Internal and external anorectal release

 Internal and external vaginal release